colinhalebrown/colinhalebrown.github.io/index.markdown

 </div>

-<hr id="bb8"><div class="eContainer">
+<hr id="bb8"><div class="eContainer"> <!-- Why is this interesting -->
   <div class="Title"><h2>BB-8 Robot</h2></div>
   <div class="Content">This project was just pure fun.
 I had this idea over winter break and was able to design, test and build a full scale bb-8 robot.
 I knew I wanted to start simple and built a test platform to test the movement of the ball first.
 With the addition of the head and puppeteering later.
   <br><br>
   Working on a budget I assembled the inner frame from laser cut pieces with a 3D printed outer shell.
 With the exterior shell cut into 14 panels.
 The robot hangs from the drive shaft and uses a counter weight to tilt.
 To save on buying a counter weight I used the lead-acid battery powering the robot as the counter weight.
 To drive the ball I used a 100:1 vex gearbox and motor with a bike chain and another 4:1 ratio.
 To control the tilt I used some random 12V motor and a 90 degree potentiometer attached to a little gear to measure position.
 For the electronics I used some old motor controllers and parts from my car along with a zig-bee enabled Arduino.
   <br><br>
   With this version being a proof of concept for the motion system I 3D printed gusset plates for the frame and the gears for the drive train of the tilt system.
-Using cheap 1x1 aluminum tubing to build the frame.
+Using cheap 1x1 and 1x2 aluminum tubing to build the frame.
 The drive shaft was a 1in diameter, keyed, steel rod.
 Getting the robot into the ball ended up being a task.
   </div>
   <div class="eContent">I chose a section of the ball that could be removed so that the robot could be slipped inside however the robot weighed ~40lbs so the plastic ball would deform with a section missing.
 Making it a two person job to close it up as one person needs to hold the ball together while the other bolts the thing shut.
 With the ball completely assembled it weighed in at 55lbs and was very awkward to carry.
 I was able to write code for the system to balance, drive, and communicate with a joystick connected to another zig-bee radio module.</div>
   <div class="Photo">